dekkov/personal-website/portfolio/AI_TRENDS_SETUP.md

 Access: `/admin/trends`

+**Authentication:**
+- **First visit**: You'll be prompted to enter your `ADMIN_API_KEY`
+- The key is stored securely in your browser's localStorage
+- Click the "🔑 API Key" button in the header to update your key anytime
+- **Local development**: Authentication is optional (works without API key)
+- **Production**: API key is **REQUIRED** for all admin operations

 **Features:**
-- View all trends (pending, published, draft)
+- 📋 View all trends (pending, published, draft)
-- Filter by status
+- 🔍 Filter by status (All, Pending Review, Published, Draft)
-- Generate new summaries with one click
+- 🤖 Generate new summaries with one click
-- Review AI-generated content
+- 👁️ Review AI-generated content in detail modal
-- Edit before publishing
+- ✏️ **Edit** title, summary, key points, and tags before publishing
-- Publish or delete trends
+- ✅ Publish or unpublish trends
+- 🗑️ Delete trends

 **Workflow:**
+1. **Authenticate**: Enter your `ADMIN_API_KEY` on first visit
-1. Click "🤖 Generate New Summaries"
+2. **Generate**: Click "🤖 Generate New Summaries"
-2. Wait for generation to complete (~30-60 seconds)
-3. Review pending summaries
+3. **Wait**: Generation takes ~30-60 seconds (3 categories × 1 API call each)
-4. Click on a summary to view full details
+4. **Review**: Click on any summary card to open the detail modal
+5. **Edit** (optional): Click "✏️ Edit" button to modify content
+   - Edit title, summary, key points individually
+   - Add/remove/edit tags
+   - Click "💾 Save Changes" when done
-5. Click "✓ Publish" to make it public
+6. **Publish**: Click "✓ Publish" to make it public on `/trends`

+**Security Notes:**
+- All admin operations (Generate, Publish, Edit, Delete) require authentication
+- 401 Unauthorized errors mean your API key is invalid or expired
+- Update your API key anytime using the "🔑 API Key" button
+- Your API key never leaves your browser or gets committed to git

 ### Public Page